zoholab/bharatgen_collaboration/EAGLE/README.md

   <img src="./figs/eagle3r.jpg" alt="benchmark" width="790">
 </p>

-This is a clone of EAGLE repo with draft tree visualization code added by Zoho Labs, Kottarakkara.

-eagle/Graphs contain sample draft tree graph image and json output.

 EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency) is a new baseline for fast decoding of Large Language Models (LLMs) with provable performance maintenance.
 This approach involves extrapolating the second-top-layer contextual feature vectors of LLMs, enabling a significant boost in generation efficiency.

 - EAGLE is: